Chart Color Schemes

 Wendouree is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Wendouree, as per the latest Census data, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Wendouree stood at 34.6%, with mortgaged dwellings at 21.2% and rented ones at 44.2%.
-The median monthly mortgage repayment was $1,166, below Regional Vic.'s average of $1,430.
+In Wendouree, as per the latest Census, 79.9% of dwellings were houses, with the remaining 20.1% comprising semi-detached homes, apartments, and other types.
+This contrasts with Regional Vic., where 90.1% were houses and 9.9% were other dwellings.
+Home ownership in Wendouree stood at 34.6%, with mortgaged properties at 21.2% and rented ones at 44.2%.
+The median monthly mortgage repayment was $1,166, lower than Regional Vic.'s average of $1,430.
 Median weekly rent in Wendouree was $250, compared to Regional Vic.'s $285.
-Nationally, Wendouree's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Wendouree's mortgage repayments were significantly lower at $1,166 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing